ivarlovlie/dotnet-vipps-ecommerce/README.md

 });
 ```

-See [VippsConfiguration.cs](https://git.sr.ht/~ivar/IOL.VippsEcommerce/tree/master/item/src/IOL.VippsEcommerce/Models/VippsConfiguration.cs) for available properties.
+See [VippsConfiguration.cs](https://git.ivarlovlie.no/dotnet-vipps-ecommerece/tree/src/IOL.VippsEcommerce/Models/VippsConfiguration.cs) for available properties.

 ## Caching

-The service can cache the credentials for api-access in a file with optional AES encryption, example:
+The service can cache the credentials for api access in a file with optional AES encryption, example:
 ```csharp
 services.AddVippsEcommerceService(o => {
 	o.CacheEncryptionKey = "randomstring"; // optional key for AES encryption, if omitted the cache will be readable json with your keys exposed and everything.